kuerbis/Term-Choose-p6/README.md

 lf
 --

-If *prompt* lines are folded, the option *lf* allows to insert spaces at beginning of the folded lines.
+If *prompt* lines are folded, the option *lf* allows one to insert spaces at beginning of the folded lines.

 The option *lf* expects a list with one or two elements: